uthcode/learntosolveit/source/python.rst

        quotes\
        '''

-.. container:: handout

 In the last example above (triple single quotes), note how the backslashes are used to escape the newlines.
 This eliminates extra newlines, while keeping the text and quotes nicely left-justified.
 The backslashes must be at the end of their lines.

 Compound Statements
 ===================